ninajlu/menta/portfolio/journal/cms-and-auto-deployment-for-vuepress.md

   all the journal posts are listed

 ---
-# Menta メンター
+# Mentā メンター

-Let's check out how we can manage the content from within Forestry and automatically deploy our VuePress site.
+Mentā is the Japanese word for "mentor"

 ## Manage your content with Forestry